opencog/opencog/opencog/python/graph_description/README.md

 DOT Graph Description Language Utility
 ======================================

-**Transforms an OpenCog subhypergraph into a directed graph and returns its representation in the DOT graph description language.**
+Transforms an OpenCog subhypergraph into a directed graph and returns its representation in the DOT graph description language.

-## Usage

 ### Prerequisites